Standing Up for the Gospel of the Christ

 We do not agree that "all things (religious manuscripts) come from YHWH", nor that all religious manuscripts are on the same level.
 But the question is "Why, logically"?

 Our logical premise is that (what we today call) the "Melchizedek Priesthood" is the original Priesthood of YHWH, and continued after the flood through Noah and Shem.
-The line of Melchizedek Priests continued onto Abraham, Issac, Jacob, and Moses, and afterwards to the "anointed of YHWH" who is the exalted Messiah and Melchizedek High Priest, Yahoshua (in Aramaic, in English 'Jesus', in Greek 'Ieesous - Ιησους' equivalent to the Hebrew יהושע 'Joshua' ).
+The line of Melchizedek Priests continued onto Abraham, Issac, Jacob, and Moses, and afterwards to the "anointed of YHWH" who is the exalted Messiah and Melchizedek High Priest, Yahoshua (in Aramaic, in English 'Jesus', in Greek 'Ieesous - Ιησους', is equivalent to the Hebrew יהושע 'Joshua').

 Finding manuscripts written by these men, and other Priests of YHWH, is to be expected.
 We give credentials to the manuscripts (not everything is written in Hebrew) from these sources.